Save your team from hours of frustrating meetings and months (or years) of struggling with marginal results.

 You won’t find a trite or empty promise of some magic formula here.
 This course has been carefully crafted from 35 years of collective experience working with hundreds of teams by expert facilitators and trainers, Richard Lawrence and Peter Green.

 We created this course because we see how much and how quickly great retrospectives can help a team grow.
 And we see how much people struggle to use retrospectives well over the long haul.

-In Facilitating Effective Retrospectives with Miro, we share everything Richard and Peter have learned about great retrospectives from years of experience and experimentation.
+In Facilitating Effective Retrospectives, we share everything Richard and Peter have learned about great retrospectives from years of experience and experimentation.
 You’ll find clear, actionable, and inspiring (yes, inspiring!) content to help you as you build new skills.

 You’ll also examine what makes retros ineffective and reframe unhelpful patterns and assumptions.
 See if any of the following sound familiar:

 - “My team doesn’t believe this is the best use of their time.”